By Laws

 12.01 Set by the Board.
 The fees shall be approved by the Board of Directors annually for each category of membership.

+12.02 Due Date and Suspension and Automatic Termination of Membership.
 12.03 The Board shall set a due date annually for the payment of memberships.
 Club privileges will be suspended for those persons who have not paid their current membership dues by that date and their names posted on the Club notice board.
 If still unpaid, in whole or in part, 30 days after the due date, a member’s membership shall be thereupon automatically terminated, unless resolved otherwise by the Board.

 13. FISCAL YEAR